jrenaud90/TidalPy/Documentation/utilities_x/constants.md

 There is one process-wide C++ config singleton shared by both code paths, which is why the ordering is what decides the result.
 Call either function again after editing a configuration in a running session; each call reconfigures in place.

-## Where the values live
+## Files

-The authoritative lists are short enough to read directly, and they change often enough that copying them into this page would guarantee it goes stale:
+Where the various variables are defined.

 - [`constants_.hpp`](https://github.com/jrenaud90/TidalPy/blob/main/TidalPy/constants_.hpp) for the compile-time values and the runtime struct layout.
 - [`constants.pyx`](https://github.com/jrenaud90/TidalPy/blob/main/TidalPy/constants.pyx) for the Python names and their aliases.